heryxpc/byo-asm-recon/cloudasm/README.md

 1. Play around with the information presented

 ## Option 3 - use neo4j dump backup
-Would need to restart and healthcheck from the [docker-compose.yaml](./cartography/docker-compose.yaml) to avoid Docker to keep restarting neo4j when shutting down.
+Would need to `restart` and `healthcheck`options from the [docker-compose.yaml](./cartography/docker-compose.yaml) to avoid Docker to keep restarting neo4j when shutting down.
 ```yml
 # restart: unless-stopped
 # healthcheck: